radhikesh/nlp_app/README.md

-# University of Illinois Chicago text summarizer app using NLP
+# Text summarizer app using NLP

 ------